Tarnawa Dolna, Podkarpackie Voivodeship

 Tarnawa Dolna is a village in the administrative district of Gmina Zagórz, within Sanok County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 5 km south of Zagórz, 9 km south of Sanok, and 65 km south of the regional capital Rzeszów.

 History

 During the German occupation (World War II), the Gruszka mountain near Tarnawa Dolna was the site of a German massacre of 112 Poles, who were previously imprisoned in nearby Sanok after trying to escape the Germans to take refuge in Hungary (see also: Nazi crimes against the Polish nation).